kylehorton33/mise-v2024-01-03/pocketbase/README.md

 - Run `npm i` then `npm run db`
 - Create an admin user in the Admin UI at [http://127.0.0.1:8090/_/](http://127.0.0.1:8090/_/)
+- On Admin UI > Settings > Import collections: Load from JSON file `pb_schema.json`
+- On Admin UI: Collections > users > create a new user and save details to `.env`

 # pocketbase testing